Pete107/LOM-DiscordActivity/README.md

 so if a user loads Discord post launch of the Client it will not process.
 To overcome this issue you may follow the implementation usage above from steps 3 to 4.

-# The Parameters mentioned in step 4 are as followed:
+# The Parameters mentioned in step 4 are as followed.

 	DiscordsApp.GetApp().UpdateStage(StatusType.PlayerCount, int)
 	DiscordsApp.GetApp().UpdateStage(StatusType.GameState, GameState.None)